Bruno Ahrends: Work

-Ahrends left civil services to establish himself as an architect in Germany's capital, where the design of housing estates and single homes were a prosperous and prestigious business.
-In 1911-12 his first self-contained project was his own family’s home, a cottage in the borough Dahlem, today used as villa of the President of the German parliament.
-He even planned its amply backyard which was sited in 1914.
-In 1917 he sold the cottage to a Berlin banker.
+Ahrends left civil services to establish himself as an architect in Germany's capital, where the design of housing estates and single homes was a prosperous and prestigious business.
+In 1911-12, his first self-contained project was his own family's home, a cottage in the borough Dahlem, today used as the villa of the President of the German parliament.
+He even planned its ample backyard, which was sited in 1914.
+In 1917, he sold the cottage to a Berlin banker.
 After World War II it was used for the US legate in West-Berlin until 1991.
-Since about 1996 it is the service villa of the President of the German parliament Bundestag.
-Differently from that, between 1999 and 2004 the estate was used by the President of Germany, Johannes Rau and his family.
+Since about 1996, it has been the service villa of the President of the German parliament Bundestag.
+Different from that, between 1999 and 2004, the estate was used by the President of Germany, Johannes Rau and his family.

-Between 1921 and 1925 Ahrends built a new unostentatious cottage for his family.
+Between 1921 and 1925, Ahrends built a new unostentatious cottage for his family.
 It was located at Großer Wannsee, on the estate of his father, close to Villa Arons.
-Later he planned and built numerous residential buildings and housing developments in several boroughs of Germany’s capital Berlin.
+Later, he planned and built numerous residential buildings and housing developments in several boroughs of Germany's capital, Berlin.
 His architectural style went from a traditional cottage style to a very modern style at that time.
-Between 1927 and 1928 he planned a building in Berlin-Wannsee, which was used by his friend Hans Krüger (1884–1945), a president in the Prussian ministry of agriculture, preserves and forestry.
+Between 1927 and 1928, he planned a building in Berlin-Wannsee, which was used by his friend Hans Krüger (1884–1945), a president in the Prussian ministry of agriculture, preserves and forestry.
 The cubic home was residence of the President of Germany, Heinrich Lübke, during his stays in West-Berlin between 1959 and 1969.

-Between 1929 and 1931 Ahrends planned and built a multifunctional hall on the German island Juist for the progressive boarding school Schule am Meer (School by the Sea).
-In German Reich it was the sole theater hall of any school.
-With reference to William Shakespeare's role play its stage was open to all sides and not longer separated from auditorium.
-Martin Luserke, the school's founder and principal used it for amateur play of his students which was recognized across the country and also predecessor of today's school role play.
-The school's theater hall was also meant as nationwide training post for role play teachers.
+Between 1929 and 1931, Ahrends planned and built a multifunctional hall on the German island Juist for the progressive boarding school Schule am Meer (School by the Sea).
+In the German Reich, it was the sole theatre hall of any school.
+With reference to William Shakespeare's role play, its stage was open to all sides and no longer separated from the auditorium.
+Martin Luserke, the school's founder and principal, used it for amateur play of his students, which was recognised across the country and also the predecessor of today's school role play.
+The school's theatre hall was also meant as a nationwide training post for role-play teachers.

-Ahrends was able to work until 1935, when Nazi government ordered a general professional disqualification through Berufsverbot for Jews and others.
-In 1936 he flew to Italy.
-From there he made it to Britain in 1939, where he lived without a job in poor conditions.
-As an enemy alien he was detained at Hutchinson Internment Camp on the Isle of Man, where he produced stencil prints of his surroundings as well as architectural drafts for a replacement of the whole location at Hutchinson Square.
+Ahrends was able to work until 1935, when the Nazi government ordered a general professional disqualification through Berufsverbot for Jews and others.
+In 1936, he flew to Italy.
+From there, he made it to Britain in 1939, where he lived without a job in poor conditions.
+As an enemy alien, he was detained at Hutchinson Internment Camp on the Isle of Man, where he produced stencil prints of his surroundings as well as architectural drafts for a replacement of the whole location at Hutchinson Square.
 After World War II he emigrated to South Africa, where his two sons were living.
 He died soon after his arrival.